Antioch College: Accreditation

 Antioch College held continuous accreditation from 1927 through the late 1970s as the undergraduate college of Antioch University.
 Accreditation remained with Antioch University when it closed the college in 2008.
 Following Antioch College's reopening and separation from the university, it underwent a multi-year, multi-phase process seeking to gain accreditation as an independent institution.
 While the college sought accreditation, Antioch College was authorized by the Ohio Board of Regents to offer Bachelor of Arts and Bachelor of Science degrees.
 On June 30, 2016, the Higher Learning Commission ("HLC") granted Antioch College accreditation, with the school's next Comprehensive Evaluation scheduled for October 5, 2020.
 That 2020 evaluation resulted in the letter of March 12, 2021, in which the HLC notified Antioch that it was continuing the accreditation of the college, but subject to the provision of interim reports in 2022 and 2023 on various topics, including a plan to eventually recruit sufficient numbers of faculty to drive and manage effectual faculty evaluation and faculty development processes, and establishment of measurement metrics for Antioch's strategic plans, goals and objectives by using measurable Key Performance Indicators.
+On March 31, 2025, the Higher Learning Commission approved a teach-out arrangement for Antioch, in the event that the college ceases operations or programs before all students can complete their programs of study.
 The next regularly scheduled Reaffirmation of Accreditation will be in the 2025–26 timeframe.